py-study-group/beginner-friendly-programming-exercises/exercises.md

 * Output: "With 100$ you can buy 2 Bitcoin, 4 Ethereum, 10 Litecoin

 Warning!
 Obviously the prices are fixed to exercise purpose.

+# ex.6
+You are interested to buy a new laptop.
+You check the price and you see that the price is 300$ without 10% tax.

+Create a program that:
+* Read the price of the laptop
+* Read the tax percentage
+* Prints the total mount
+* Output: "The total price of the laptop is 330%